HSC8001 : Fundamentals of Research

 Teaching Rationale And Relationship

 The anticipated number of students and the nature of the learning and skills objectives indicate that a participative approach to teaching and learning, with ample time for discussion and practical activities in small and plenary groups, is more appropriate than formal lectures; hence the emphasis on seminars as the main mode of delivery.
-Learning materials will be made available to students in advance of seminars, using the Blackboard learning platform, and it will be expected that students have done the required preparatory work.
+Learning materials will be made available to students in advance of seminars, using the VLE learning platform, and it will be expected that students have done the required preparatory work.

-To develop and practice the practical skills of research design and data interpretation, scheduled student-led group work sessions will be arranged in which students will work in small groups on a practical task, such as designing a piece of research to address a specified research question and calculating and interpreting principal measures of disease frequency, risk and association used by epidemiologists and health services researchers.
+To develop and practice the practical skills of research design and data interpretation, seminars will incorporate student-led group work sessions in which students will work in small groups on a practical task, such as designing a piece of research to address a specified research question and calculating and interpreting principal measures of disease frequency, risk and association used by epidemiologists and health services researchers.
 The face to face teaching will also introduce students to qualitative research design and methodology including enactment for interview and focus group research.
 Across the module there will be a mixture of lectures and seminars/practical sessions during which students will be encouraged to interact with one another and discuss/practice the use of different research methods.
 There is a focus on practical sessions which are the most effective way to impart the skills required for health sciences research.

 As this is a Masters level course, students will be expected to engage in significant self-guided learning, including allocated essential and further reading and accessing web-based learning resources.
 In order to ensure that all students are at a similar level of comprehension students will be asked to read and prepare prior to the face to face lectures and practical sessions.